Buying a Home

 We’ve created an overview of what to expect as a homebuyer and how you can be ready to take advantage of the best opportunities.
 If you have questions during the process, please feel free to contact one of our mortgage professionals.

-1. Getting Pre-Approved
+1. Getting Pre-Qualified

-Getting pre-approved for a loan is the best way to determine what type of home or property is within your price range.
+Getting pre-qualified for a loan is the best way to determine what type of home or property is within your price range.
 Knowing this helps your real estate agent determine which properties to show you, and it helps you make the best use of your time.
 A pre-qualification is based on income and debt information provided verbally to a mortgage professional, and is not a commitment to borrow or lend money.

 A variety of loans are available, so it’s important to select one that’s perfectly tailored to your circumstances and goals.
 Following is a brief overview of mortgage loan types.
-To learn more about each of these options, visit the Learning Center on our website or contact an Integrity Home Mortgage professional.
+To learn more about each of these options, visit the Learning Center on our website or contact an Integrity Home Mortgage Corp. professional.

 2. Loan Processing and Underwriting